rian39/notes/foucault_archaeology.md

 instead of referring back to the synthesis or the unifying function of a subject, the various enunciative modalities manifest his dispersion 54

-Lastly, a graph, a growth curve, an age pyramid, a distribution cloud are all statements 82
+Lastly, a graph, a growth curve, an age pyramid, a distribution cloud are all statements 82 an equation of the nth degree, or the algebraic  formula of the law of refraction must be regarded as statements.
+82

 A series of signs will become a statement on condition that it possesses 'something else' (which may be strangely similar to it, and almost identical as in the example chosen), a specific relation that concerns itself- and not its cause, or its elements.
 89